foundry-vtt-community/wiki.js/development/guides/localization/localizing-tinymce.md

 ```

 6. Enable your module in a world.
 Core Foundry VTT localization will load without enabling the module, but the TinyMCE localization requires enabling it.
+7. After completing all steps successfully, when you open a TinyMCE editor for the first time (e.g., when writing a journal entry) you should see no error messages relating to TinyMCE and a message similar to this in the console (open with `F12`):
+> fi-FI | Loaded TinyMCE Finnish localization.